hoppertim/Foofle/readme.txt

+-- Folder Setup
+All the files necessary for setting up and maintaining the database are located in the Database folder.
+All the files necessary for hosting on the web server are located in the Server folder.

 -- Initial setup of the database
 To setup the database used in the algorithm follow the instructions for nfldb from https://github.com/BurntSushi/nfldb.
 This sets up a local copy of a postgres database that is updated with nfl player and game data.